tjctw/spark-hands-on/README.md

-sbt is a shell script, u can run it without install sbt.
+./sbt is a shell script, u can run it without install sbt.